 ABP presents an opportunity to transform San Francisco into a city where all children have a healthy start at life.

 In San Francisco today, far too many Black and Pacific Islander women and are shut out of the resources and opportunities they need—such as housing, respectful and quality healthcare, nourishing food, good jobs and livable wages—to have healthy pregnancies or births.
 We believe that no single individual or organization alone can stop this urgent issue.
 By rallying together as a community, we can transform San Francisco into a city where every child can be healthy, thrive and take part in our city’s vibrant future—not just now, but for generations to come.

 Resources for Black and Pacific Islander Birthing People

-We are aligning our knowledge, resources and efforts to name and repair the impact of racism and inequality on the health of women, mothers and children in our city.
 We recognize that healthy pregnancies and births are deeply connected to our lived experiences and opportunities.

 We’ve compiled a list of resources that include articles, toolkits, and organizations working to improve outcomes for Black & Pacific Islander birthing people.